Guo Yuan (Chan monk): Biography

 He studied Theravada Buddhism for a year in Thailand in 1991.
 Upon returning from Thailand, he was elected abbot of Dharma Drum Chan Meditation Center in Queens and Dharma Drum Retreat Center in Pine Bush, New York.
 His responsibilities included attending interfaith services, teaching meditation, and giving lectures on Buddhism.
 For over 20 years, he also accompanied and became translator to Sheng-yen in various Chan meditation retreats in the United States, the United Kingdom, Germany, Switzerland, Russia, and Mexico.

-He is currently the director of the Dharma Drum Retreat Center in, Pine Bush, New York.
+He is currently the director of the Dharma Drum Retreat Center in, Pine Bush, New York and is fluent in English, Cantonese Chinese, Mandarin Chinese and Vietnamese.